florianbaer/VM-Report-Template/README.md

 pdflatex -shell-escape main.tex
 ```

-Or use the integrated LaTeX Workshop extension commands in VS Code.
+Or use the integrated LaTeX extension commands in VS Code — the extension will automatically run the correct sequence for you when configured.

 ## Quick Start